jmnakano-swt/GE-4120-ELECTIVE/Activity 1: Presentation Design Principles/README.md

 > **"FREE COFFEE"**

-It also includes the tagline provided in the design:
+It also includes the tagline provided:

 > **"Free coffee.
 No catch.
 Just caffeine and good vibes."**